davidwoolf/website/static/anatomy-of-everday-ui-button.md

 title="Example and code for using a button as a toggle"></iframe>

-_Note: This attribute won't actually toggle the button (that still requires Javascript), but its necessary to provide an accurate state of the button for all actors._
+_Note: This attribute won&rsquo;t actually toggle the button (that still requires Javascript), but its necessary to provide an accurate state of the button for all actors._

 ### Best user experience practices